When you need emergency assistance, call 911!

-When an emergency situation arises, our skilled professionals and technology are ready to help.
-We are equipped with ambulances to transport patients to the hospital, and a helicopter-landing pad to transport patients elsewhere in emergency situations.
+Our Emergency Department (ED) is staffed by registered nurses (RN), advanced practice clinicians (ACP), and physicians who work together to assess, diagnose and treat emergent medical conditions.
+Lakewood is equipped with ambulances to transport patients to the hospital, and a helipad to transport patients elsewhere in emergency situations.
 We provide medical/trauma care, crisis intervention, and client education in a caring and confidential environment.

 To maintain patient privacy and ensure medical staff can focus on individual care, only two people are permitted to accompany patients into the ED.
 Thank you for your cooperation and understanding.